 Before the Princess Party

 A few days before the party, I gathered the supplies I'd need to cut out the crowns.
 I had:

 - 12 large pieces of craft foam in various colors

-- A crown template – Because boys and girls were going to make crowns, I selected one that was neither feminine nor masculine.
-I downloaded it, cut it out, and taped the two halves together.
-(Download is no longer available, so you will have to find one on Pinterest.
-Search for “crown template.”)
+- A crown template - Because boys and girls were going to make crowns, I selected one that was neither feminine nor masculine.
+I saved it, cut it out, and taped the two halves together.
+(This is no longer available, so you will have to find one on Pinterest.
+Search for "crown template.")

 - A marker to trace the template

 The night before the party, I traced the template on each sheet of foam.